We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While the most common option for therapy is via live video chats, there are also options for phone calls or even online messaging.

-BetterHelp is a subscription service that costs $60–$90 per week (billed every 4 weeks), which means you can expect to be billed $240 to $360 a month.
+BetterHelp is a subscription service that costs $60 to $90 a week (billed every 4 weeks), which means you can expect to be billed $240 to $360 a month.
 The exact service price depends on your location, therapist preference, and therapist availability.

 You can cancel your subscription at any time.

-For those who are unable to pay this fee, financial aid may be available.
+For those who cannot pay this fee, financial aid may be available.
 You can contact the BetterHelp team to learn more about payment options.

-With the passage of the mental health parity law in 2008, insurance providers in the United States are required to offer coverage for mental health, behavioral health, and substance use disorders that’s similar to coverage for physical health.
+With the passage of the mental health parity law in 2008, U.S. insurance providers must offer coverage for mental health, behavioral health, and substance use disorders similar to coverage for physical health.

 Many health insurance companies, particularly larger ones, will help subsidize the cost of therapy.
 BetterHelp is not covered by health insurance, but your insurance plan may make a partial reimbursement.